amazon-archives/serverless-retail-workshop/docs/exercise_4.rst

     http.url ENDSWITH "baitcasting-reel/"

-What this will do is only so traces where the URL ends in baitcasting-reel; so within the Shop browse Reels and then Baitcasting Reel.
+What this apply a filter to the search view to show only so traces where the URL ends in 'baitcasting-reel'; so within the Shop browse Reels and then Baitcasting Reel.

 Go back to the tab with AWS X-Ray in it and click refresh and you will see an item in the Trace List.
 Now click it and you'll see the detail behind the